-11. Dissolution of Cooperative Teams
+12. Dissolution of Cooperative Teams

 a.
-When the decision of the CIAC co-op committee is to dissolve or discontinue a co-op program, there will be a maximum of a two (2) year phase-out, renewable yearly, (this two year phase-out is renewable one time) and athletes will be eligible from their schools throughout the two year phase-out period.
-The cooperative team committee has the authority to reduce a phase-out period to one year if the number of participants in the co-op exceeds or is close to exceeding two times the maximum allowed in the specific sport.
+When the decision of the CIAC co-op committee is to dissolve or discontinue a co-op program, there will be a maximum of a two (2) year phase-out, renewable yearly, and athletes will be eligible from their schools throughout the phase-out period.
+The cooperative team committee has the authority to reduce a phase-out period to one year if the number of participants from a school exceeds the maximum determined sport participation limit or the total number of participants in the co-op exceeds or is close to exceeding two times the maximum allowed in the specific sport.
 Eligibility is not restricted to only those athletes who were on the original co-op team roster at the time of discontinuation.

-Note: When a co-op team has been put into a phase-out and it can be demonstrated that the school(s) affected have in good faith begun a process of creating some type of program, in the same sport and independent of the co-op which will provide opportunity to those new incoming underclassmen, the schools involved may request an extension of the phase-out period to insure the students who were in the original co-op may finish out their high school athletic career as a part of the original co-op.
+Note: When a co-op team has been put into a phase-out and it can be demonstrated that the school(s) affected have in good faith begun a process of creating some type of sustainable ongoing program, in the same sport and independent of the co-op which will provide opportunity to those new incoming underclassmen, the schools involved may request an extension of the phase-out period to insure the students who were in the original co-op may finish out their high school athletic career as a part of the original co-op.